roland-rad-lab/Genome-scale-pan-cancer-interrogation-of-lncRNA-dependencies-using-CasRx/README.md

 - - farver (v2.0.3)

 ## Running the Pipeline
-The pipeline can be run by launching the script _run_prediction.sh_ on the command line.
-All the parameters can be tweaked inside the script in order to design arrays for the desired targets, following the specifications given above.
+To run the pipeline, simply launch the script _run\_prediction.sh_ from the command line.
+All parameters can be adjusted within the script to design arrays targeting the desired sequences, according to the specifications outlined above.

-In order for the off-target filtering step to work, a bowtie2 index of a reference containing the targeted transcripts and other transcripts the users would consider as off-targets (e.g. protein coding genes) should be provided.
-All the gRNAs mapping to more than a transcript in the reference will be removed.
+During the off-target filtering step, if a gRNAs is mapping to multiple transcripts in the reference, it will be excluded from the results.
+In order for the off-target filtering step to run correctly, you will need a Bowtie2 index that includes the targeted transcripts as well as any additional transcripts considered as potential off-targets (e.g., protein-coding genes).
+Due to size limitations, our Bowtie2 index is not available on GitHub.
+However, you can download it using this link: https://drive.google.com/file/d/1uWJb8qFVxp4j3RnRbY7fB-txuAQOYUTB/view?usp=sharing.
+Alternatively, you can use a custom-made Bowtie2 index.

 ```sh
 cd ${pipeline_directory}
 bash run_prediction.sh
 ```